Amla for Health: Benefits, Side Effects & Safe Dosage

 What is Amla?

 Amla, also known as Indian gooseberry, is a nutrient-rich fruit widely used in traditional medicine and natural wellness practices.
-It is commonly used to treat issues related to digestion, skin, and hair due to its high content of vitamin C, antioxidants, and other beneficial compounds.
+It is traditionally used in Ayurveda to support digestion, skin, and hair health due to its high content of vitamin C, antioxidants, and other beneficial compounds.
+However, clinical evidence for treating specific medical conditions is limited.

 Keep reading to learn more about amla health benefits, its side effects and more.